Table of Contents

-Following the execution of the easement, it shall be recorded at the county recorder's office in the county where the property is located.
+Following the execution of the easement, it shall be recorded at the county recorder's office where the property is located.

 In addition to simply allowing activities during the season, you can also establish limits for individuals hunting and fishing on your property.
 For example, you could limit each hunter to killing one deer per visit.